Restructuring and Redundancy

 The Group invited written submissions from members of the public seeking their views on the adequacy of current redundancy laws and provisions.
 Twenty-two written submissions were received, of which fourteen submissions (from businesses and professional groups) generally supported the current legal framework as adequate, while eight (from individuals, union representatives, community law advisers and academics) claimed that the current framework was not adequate and advocated changes.

-A full list of the submitters, with an analysis of the common themes to emerge from the submissions, is attached as Appendix H (The Appendix can be obtained upon your request).
+A full list of the submitters, with an analysis of the common themes to emerge from the submissions, is attached as Appendix H.

 Summary of the views from those advocating change indicated: